Davy Crockett timeline from 1786 to 1836 and beyond

 It was expected that many more states would emerge in the West.
 What role the national government should play in a country consisting of semi-sovereign states would be the main topic of debate for the next 50 years.

 But while some Tennesseans pondered what role Tennessee would play in the future of the United States, John Crockett remained preoccupied with more local concerns.
-John Crockett who remained heavily in debt asks his son David for help.
+John Crockett who remained heavily in debt asks his son Davy for help.

 Upon completion of his work, he will return home at last a man without familial obligations.